DigitalCommons/mykomap-monolith/README.md

 ## Libraries

 - [Common](./libs/common/), which contains the OpenAPI spec and ts-rest contract.
-- [Node Utils](./libs/node-utils), which contains useful functions.
+- [Node Utils](./libs/node-utils), which contains file manipulation functions.

 ## How to install a dependency